s-hironobu/pg_plan_inspector/README-plan_analyzer.md

 Create a repository.
 + get command
 Get the rows from the query_plan.log table of the specified server.
++ push command
+Push the regression parameters to the specified server.
 + check command
 Check the security of the repository and the validation of the server-ids in the hosts.conf.
 + rename command